 Golden LEAF funds can be used for:

-- Extension of public utilities (typically water and sewer) to sites.
+- Extension of public utilities (typically water and sewer) to the site

-- Clearing and grading and to stub access roads into the site (publicly owned sites only)
+- Clearing and grading of the site (publicly owned sites only)

 - Remediation of environmental conditions to enable industrial development (publicly owned sites only)